google/highway/README.md

 Bazel is also supported for building, but it is not as widely used/tested.

+When building for Arm v7, a limitation of current compilers requires you to add `-DHWY_CMAKE_ARM7:BOOL=ON` to the CMake command line; see #834 and #1032.
+We understand that work is underway to remove this limitation.

 ## Quick start

 You can use the `benchmark` inside examples/ as a starting point.